gsoft-inc/wl-squide/docs/getting-started/create-host.md

         // Pathless route to declare a root layout.
         element: <RootLayout />,
         children: [
-            // Placeholder to indicate where managed routes (routes that are not hoisted or nested)
+            // Placeholders indicating where non hoisted or nested public and protected routes will be rendered.
-            // will be rendered.
+            PublicRoutes,
-            ManagedRoutes
+            ProtectedRoutes
         ]
     }, {
         hoist: true